 The following minimum TSS was required to qualify for a languages program interview.
 These applicants' TSS was combined with the interview score to rank the applicant for placement.

 |Program||2017 score||2018 score||2019 score|

 Once you have received your child’s Performance Report, and before the First Round of Offers, you will have seven (7) days from the date on the letter to:

-*Note: preference additions can only be made when the child has completed the necessary testing for that program, e.g. you cannot add an Arts program when the testing has not been undertaken.
+- Preference additions can only be made when the child has completed the necessary testing for that program, eg you cannot add an Arts program when the testing has not been undertaken.

 Once you have received your child’s Performance Report, and before the First Round of Offers, you will have seven (7) days from the date on the letter to lodge a request for a re-mark of one or more of your child’s test components..

 The process of appeal involves the hand-marking and analysis of the requested sections in the child’s original answer booklet by the Australian Council for Education Research (ACER).

 Parents considering appeal should only do so if they genuinely believe an error has occurred in the marking of one or more of their child’s tests.